GDQ Physical Education Curriculum Overview

 GDQ’s physical education curriculum and instruction aim to enhance students’ aptitudes to

-Kindergarten – Grade 4 Physical Education Program
+Pre 1st – Grade 4 Physical Education Program

-Students in kindergarten through grade 4 participate in an array of activities focused on the development of fundamental movement skills that allow students to grow in competence and confidence, “agility, balance and coordination, individually and with others.”
+Students in Pre-1st through grade 4 participate in an array of activities focused on the development of fundamental movement skills that allow students to grow in competence and confidence, “agility, balance and coordination, individually and with others.”
 As students mature they learn how to “use these skills in different ways and to link them in sequences.
 “Students enjoy physical activities, increasing in challenge, that give them opportunities to collaborate and compete against themselves and others.”
 Students develop an understanding of how to improve in different physical and sport activities and “learn how to evaluate and recognise their own success.”

 Grade 5 – Grade 8 Physical Education Program